April 16, 2020

 I think the reason is very similar to that of Apple Computer.
 Their size and market position, along with relentless efforts at improvement have created a unique collaboration between its members and insurance companies where they receive benefits that are simply not available anywhere else.

-Carriers are willing to provide those benefits because they in turn receive benefits they don't get from mere aggregators or clusters.
-They receive organic growth, which is difficult for them to achieve at a rate greater than the rate of GDP growth from the industry as a whole.
+Carriers are willing to provide those benefits because they also receive benefits they don't get from mere aggregators or clusters: they gain organic growth, which is difficult for them to achieve at a rate greater than the rate of GDP growth from the industry as a whole.

-This organic growth that is created by the unique structural model of SIAA is mother's milk to them.
+The organic growth created by the unique structural model of SIAA is mother's milk to independent agencies and carriers alike.
 While SIAA has not changed its business model in the face of competition over the last 20 years, it continues to prosper.
 It really all comes down to value and the individual consumer or businessperson’s view of that.
 Some value cheap.
 Those are the people who tend to buy Android smartphones.

 Occasionally, someone makes a change or tries an experiment that does not align with their personal values.
 In general, I find that to be a mistake.
 They return to where they're most comfortable.
 I see the same thing as being true in the insurance agency business.

 The Future for Aggregators, Clusters, and Networks

 As we go into the future, carriers, I believe, will be taking a very hard look again at their willingness to participate in pure aggregation organizations.
 This means that many agency networks, whose primary advantage is market access and aggregation, as well as clusters, face increase operational and even survival issues.